jwday/msise00/README.rst

 If you don't already have Python 3 ::

-   sudo add-apt-repository ppa:deadsnakes/ppa
+   add-apt-repository ppa:deadsnakes/ppa
-   sudo apt-get update
+   apt-get update
-   sudo apt-get install python3.6
+   apt-get install python3.6